joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 variety of modifications better suited to the definition of React components.

-If you are familiar with Om note you will notice this is a big departure.
+If you are familiar with Om, you will notice this is a big departure.
 Om Next components are truly plain JavaScript classes.
 This component only declares one JavaScript object method - `render`.